-One question I still get relatively often has to do with combining different colors of shirts, pants, and shoes together.
+One question I still get relatively often is about how to match clothes.
+Usually the issue lies in combining different colors of shirts, pants, and shoes together.

 And so, here we are.